Private cultural tours in Vietnam | Art and History

 Old Quarter of Hanoi

 Sometime later, in the 13th century, Hanoi began to attract artisans from neighboring regions who soon organized themselves into craft cooperatives and guilds.
 From that point on, the residents of each village gathered and operated on the same street, giving each of them the homogenous appearance that is still evident today.
 The ’36 Guild Streets of Hanoi’ were born.
 The streets belonging to a guild of artisans were named ‘hang’ (merchandise), followed by the name of the product the guild specialized in.
 Since that time, this area has always been the heart and economic hub of the capital.
 It remains a must-visit for all travelers today.
 Beyond cafes, bars, restaurants, and souvenir shops, you can discover many sites that tell the story of this neighborhood.
-For example, there is ‘The Old House at 87 Ma May Street,’ a residence from the late 19th century in the old quarter of Hanoi
+For example, there is ‘The Old House at 87 Ma May Street,’ a residence from the late 19th century in the old quarter of Hanoi.

 Imperial City of Hue